When is forgetting normal — and when is it worrisome? A neuroscientist weighs in

 On why you can sometimes only remember the first letter of something, like a name

 You get what's called partial retrieval, where you get a piece of the information but not the whole thing. ...
 Memories compete with each other.
-And this is true for a name.
-This could be true for memory, for an event.
+And this is true for a name. ...
 And so if you have learned multiple names that start with the letter K, now what happens is you have this competition where essentially they're fighting with each other.

 On the tip-of-the-tongue phenomenon